 On entry to school at the Foundation Stage, each child's attainment will be assessed, using Early Learning Goals.
-This will help to inform the school of a child's aptitudes, abilities and attainments, and will be used to improve continuity in learning when he/she transfers from the Foundation Stage to Key Stage 1.
+This will help to inform the school of a child's aptitudes, abilities and attainments; it will be used to improve continuity in learning when he/she transfers from the Foundation Stage to Key Stage 1.
 The records provided help the school to plan and implement appropriate, differentiated learning programmes.
-For pupils with identified SEND the SENCO/class teacher will use these records to:
+For pupils with identified SEND the SENDCO/class teacher will use these records to:

-- Provide starting points for an appropriate curriculum - Identify the need for support within the class - Assess learning difficulties - Ensure on-going observations/assessments provide regular feedback on achievements/experiences, for planning next steps in learning - Involve parents in a joint home-school learning approach
+- Provide starting points for an appropriately differentiated curriculum - Identify the need for any targeted support within the classroom or at different points during the school day - Assess learning difficulties/barriers to learning - Ensure on-going observations/assessments provide regular feedback on achievements/experiences, for planning next steps in learning - Involve parents in a joint home-school learning approach

-Where a child with SEND joins the school at a later date; the following induction procedures are followed:
+Where a child with SEND joins the school at a later date, the following induction procedures are followed:

-- SENCO will gather all known information about the child and establish a SEND folder. - If necessary, SENCO liaises with other agencies that are involved with the child.
-(Community paediatrician, Speech and Language Therapy, Educational psychology, etc.) - SENCO convenes a meeting with all involved to discuss how much support has previously been in place and how much is likely to be needed in the future.
-(In some cases this may simply require communication via telephone) - SENCO contacts parents and discusses the child's needs and support / programmes that will be put in place, if parents were not at the initial meeting. - SENCO and child's new class teacher (and teaching assistant TA if appropriate) will review any existing Provision Plan targets and will write a new Provision Plan relevant to the child's new setting. - A 'buddy' will be introduced to the child (usually from the same class) to help him / her settle into their new school.
+- The SENDCO will gather all known information about the child and establish a Graduated Response folder. - If necessary, the SENDCO will liaise with other agencies that are involved with the child.
+(Community Paediatrician, Speech and Language Therapy, Educational psychology, etc.) - The SENDCO will convene a meeting with all involved to discuss how much support has previously been in place and how much is likely to be needed in the future.
+(In some cases this may simply require communication via telephone) - SENDCO will contact parents and discuss the child's needs and support / programmes that will be put in place, if parents were not at the initial meeting. - The SENDCO and child's new class teacher (and teaching assistant TA if appropriate) will review any existing Provision Plan targets and will write a new Provision Plan relevant to the child's new setting. - A 'buddy' will be introduced to the child (usually from the same class) to help him / her settle into their new school.